manfredbork/receipt_recognition/README.md

 2. **Alignment**: Keep receipts as flat and aligned as possible
 3. **Stability**: For continuous scanning, allow 1–2 seconds of stable framing
 4. **Multiple Scans**: Use the optimizer's merging capabilities for improved accuracy
 5. **Language Handling**: For mixed-language environments, consider setting the appropriate TextRecognitionScript when initializing the recognizer

 ### Receipt Validation and Manual Acceptance

-The package includes a robust validation system that verifies receipt completeness based on the match between the calculated sum (from line items) and the detected total sum.
+The package includes a robust validation system that verifies receipt completeness based on the match between the calculated total (from line items) and the detected total.
 Four validation states are possible:

 ```
 +-------------------------+------------------------+-------------------------+